TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highcpuutilization.md

 # Resolve poor performance and timeout issues in Azure SQL Database

 There are various [performance monitoring tools](https://docs.microsoft.com/sql/relational-databases/performance/performance-monitoring-and-tuning-tools?view=sql-server-ver15) available for Azure SQL Databases.
-For anayzing High CPU usage we recommend the following:
+For analyzing High CPU usage we recommend the following:

 ### **TSQL**

-### If the CPU issue is occuring now:
+### If the CPU issue is occurring now:

 * Many individual queries that cumulatively consume high CPU